A Graph Sufficiency Perspective for Neural Networks: Sufficiency and Optimal Loss Bound of Neural Networks

-Based on Section~\ref{sec:region} for general transformation, it suffices to prove that a single full connected layer is region-separating, which then qualify it, as well as any multi-layer composition, as preserving conditional density for region-separated random variables and therefore sufficient.
+Based on the results for general transformation, it suffices to prove that a single full connected layer is region-separating, which then qualify it, as well as any multi-layer composition, as preserving conditional density for region-separated random variables and therefore sufficient.
+From here onwards, we further require that each region be convex, as this is necessary to enable explicit construction of anchor points in neural networks.